MileHacker Logo

 Public Transportation Overview

 You might see a truck or minivan offering rides along the main road.
 These are not formal bus routes with fixed schedules or stops.
-They operate on a more flexible, informal basis, picking up and dropping off passengers as needed.
+They work on a more flexible, informal basis, getting the hang of and dropping off passengers as needed.

 Transit Notes